arvinshen/Pull-Up-Bball-App/README.md

 ### Installation

-Simple NBA publishing date TBD.
+Pull Up Bball publishing date TBD.
 1. Visit the Apple [App Store](https://apple.com/app-store/) or the native App Store on your iPhone/iPad.
-2. Search for 'Simple NBA'.
+2. Search for 'Pull Up Bball'.
 3. Tap the 'Get' button to install.
-4. Open 'Simple NBA' and enjoy.
+4. Open 'Pull Up Bball' and enjoy.

 <p align="right">(<a href="#top">back to top</a>)</p>